-I suck at meditating.
-There, now you know.
-The truth is that I’ve only tried it sporadically, and without any real commitment or structure, so I’m not sure why I thought I would be good at it with so little effort.
-I have a lot of trouble getting my mind and body to settle down, which has made me abandon the process and decide that maybe meditation wasn’t for me.
-Perhaps because I’ve practiced yoga for so long and know so many people who meditate, I thought it would come naturally?
+Until five years ago, I truly sucked at meditating.
+I had only tried it sporadically, and without any real commitment or structure.
+I'm a lifelong athlete who has trained for loads of events, so I’m not sure why I thought I'd be good at meditation with exactly zero training or effort.
+When I tried to meditate, I had a lot of trouble getting my mind and body to settle down, which made me (many times) abandon the process and decide that meditation wasn’t for me.
+I wasn't achieving a zen state, or getting to a point where my mind was perfectly blank, or seeing some universal truth bathed in a beam of soft, white light.
+Perhaps because I’ve practiced yoga for so long and knew so many people who meditated, I thought meditation would come naturally?
 It didn’t.

-I had a fairly stressful period this May, during which I found myself craving a meditation practice.
+I had a fairly stressful period in May of 2019, during which I found myself craving a meditation practice.
 As I sat with my dad in the hospital after some surgical complications, I used my yoga breath often, but wished I had more experience and structure with creating space in myself for all the complicated emotions I was navigating.
 I relied mainly on exercise to keep myself centered and calibrated, but meditation would have been a great tool had I known more about how to use it.

-What I’m realizing now is that meditation, like any other serious discipline, takes practice and training.
-I’ve run four marathons, so I understand the concept of training; I just didn’t realize I needed to apply it here.
-So, I’ve decided that, for the month of June, I will commit to a progressive practice, starting with just five minutes a day.
-I’m going to try not to have specific expectations.
-Instead, I hope simply to DO IT, and see what evolves with 30 days of consistent effort.
+What I realized back then was that meditation, like any other worthwhile discipline, takes practice and training.
+So, I decided that, for the month of June in 2019, I would commit to a progressive practice, starting with just five minutes a day.
+I tried not to have specific expectations of myself.
+Instead, I hoped simply to DO IT, and see what evolved with 30 days of consistent effort.

 Why Should I Meditate?

-People are always saying that we need meditation “in today’s busy world”, and while I agree, I’m not sure people realize that we are the ones making ourselves so “busy”.
+People are always saying that we need meditation “in today’s busy world,” and while I agree, we should also realize that we are the ones making ourselves so busy!
 It’s not as if we are ACTUALLY any busier now than we were when we had to grow, hunt, and harvest our own food for mere survival.
 Back then, we lived by the sun; when it went down, we would slide naturally into meditative activities, like reading or talking or going to sleep.
-It’s only because of the technological connectedness of our lives, the ever-present umbilical cord of information traveling between us and the rest of the world, that we’ve gotten so “busy”.
-There simply isn’t enough quiet space anymore, which is why we need to create it.
+It’s only because of the technological connectedness of our lives, the ever-present umbilical cord of information traveling between us and the rest of the world, that we’ve gotten so “busy.”
+There simply isn’t enough quiet space anymore, which is why we must create it.

-Additionally, research is consistently showing that anyone who has stress in his or her life (that means about 7.7 billion of us) can benefit from meditation.
+Research consistently shows that anyone who has stress in his or her life (that means about 7.7 billion of us) can benefit from meditation.
 It has been proven useful in managing anxiety and depression.
-It may prevent grey matter atrophy (fancy speech for shrinking of the brain tissue) which accompanies many neurodegenerative diseases, such as Alzheimer’s dementia.
-Meditation can be used to improve sleep quality in older adults - far preferable to the sedating medications that are often used.
+It may prevent grey matter atrophy (fancy speech for shrinking of the brain tissue), which accompanies many neurodegenerative diseases, such as Alzheimer’s dementia.
+Meditation can be used to improve sleep quality in older adults—far preferable to the sedating medications that are overprescribed.
 More research needs to be performed, but even the American Heart Association acknowledges that meditation may be a valuable tool for patients in managing cardiovascular risk.

-There are SO many types of meditation, and you don’t have to conform or subscribe to any of them!
-Trying different kinds can help you figure out what resonates and feels natural to you, and what feels forced or weird.
-I’ll list a few of the most common ways to meditate, ending with the type I plan to practice this month.
+There are SO many types of meditation, and you don’t have to conform or subscribe to any one of them!
+Trying different kinds can help you figure out what feels most natural to you, and what feels forced or weird.
+I’ll list a few of the most common types of meditation, ending with the type I chose for my first month, and have continued to practice more than any other.

 Loving Kindness (Metta) Meditation